varigence/docs/bimlflex/user-guide/data-vault-templates.md

 Once the metadata is pushed from the Excel metadata editor to the repository it is possible to refresh the metadata into BimlFlex.

-BimlFlex will indicate the tables and the SSIS artifacts that will be created.
-Reviewing the artifact list in the solution explorer will indicate if the solution will match expectations.
+BimlFlex will indicate the tables and the SSIS artefacts that will be created.
+Reviewing the artefact list in the solution explorer will indicate if the solution will match expectations.

-Once the solution is built through BimlStudio the normal output artifacts from the staging, persistent staging, table and database creation will include a new project with the Raw Data Vault load batch and Hub ETL process.
+Once the solution is built through BimlStudio the normal output artefacts from the staging, persistent staging, table and database creation will include a new project with the Raw Data Vault load batch and Hub ETL process.

 BimlFlex groups Raw Data Vault loads by source table.
 The generated Product Hub will be included in a package called `LOAD_BFX_RDV_Product_AWLT.dtsx` in the SSIS project called `LOAD_BFX_RDV`.